 Click Tables and Columns Specification in the grid to the right and click the ellipses (...) to the right of the property.

 In the Tables and Columns dialog box, in the Primary Key drop-down list, choose the table that will be on the primary-key side of the relationship.

 In the grid beneath, choose the columns contributing to the table's primary key.
-In the adjacent grid cell to the left of each column, choose the corresponding foreign-key column of the foreign-key table.
+In the adjacent grid cell to the right of each column, choose the corresponding foreign-key column of the foreign-key table.